ErpNetDocs/tech/modules/general/products/product-relations/index.md

 Ultimately, Product Relations **aim** to create a flexible foundation that supports better product lifecycle management, smarter system behavior, and richer customer experiences across all product-driven operations.

+Where to find it?
+**Product relations** entity is a sub-entity within Products.
+It is reachable as a details panel in the definition of a Product.

 ## Business Benefits

 - Improved operational efficiency: Enables automatic handling of replacements, compatibility checks, and related product suggestions — reducing manual effort.